metal3d/docker-auto-dnsmasq/README.md

 # and more...
 ```

-This service is **not made for production servers, this is a tool for users on local compuuter**.
+This service is **not made for production servers, this is a tool for users on local computer**.

 Please, read the entire README file, it's important to resolve possible problems, and to make configuration to fit your needs.